HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 <object data="PatientClientExchange.svg" type="image/svg+xml"></object>

-The above patient / client interaction diagram indicates the high level exchanges between the Requester and the Patient / Client:
+The above patient/client interaction diagram indicates the high level exchanges between the Requester and the Patient / Client:

 1. providing referral information (service requested, contact information, instructions) to the patient's application
 2. enable a patient to use their application to cancel the service